 Check your AI visibility signals: Our free AI Search Readiness Audit checks whether your structured data, llms.txt, and bot access are set up for AI platforms like Claude, ChatGPT, and Perplexity.
 Takes 10 seconds.

-If you want help building visibility across the AI search landscape, our AI search optimization services are designed for exactly this.
-Book a consultation below to get started.
+If you want help building visibility across AI search platforms, our AI search optimization services are designed for exactly this.
+Start the conversation below.

 Anthropic publishes detailed information about its training methodology and safety philosophy directly on its research pages.
 Understanding why Claude behaves conservatively around unverified claims, and why it prefers institutional sources, starts there.
 You can review those publications at Anthropic's research hub.
 For a complementary technical perspective on how retrieval and ranking systems process web content, the information retrieval preprints at arXiv's cs.IR section are updated continuously and cover the academic work that informs how systems like Claude weight and select training data.